-Theme Recommendations Implementation Approaches 13 electricity support renewable of renewable energy These policies enable the acceleration of renewable energy and batteries at the household scale as well as larger installations: energy resources and storage, as Identify renewable energy targets well as associated infrastructure.
-Accelerate permitting for large scale-projects Require solar and batteries for large- scale developments Require solar systems in the HPDS Enable LICs for solar projects Incorporate solar gardens into secondary plans and site plans 14 Clean heat Include policies that enable clean heat supply, provide an orderly transition for fossil These policies enable a systematic and equitable transition to emissions heating, minimizing financial losses and stranded assets: fuels and require low carbon or zero emissions technologies. carbon or zero emissions Designate areas that provide spatial context for decarbonizing heat with relevant requirements Require heat pump replacement in a Building Condition By-Law or Heat Protection By-Law Require neighbourhood energy plans for secondary plans and site plans
+Theme Recommendations Implementation Approaches 13 Clean electricity Include policies that support renewable energy projects, including decentralized energy resources These policies enable the acceleration of renewable energy and batteries at the household scale as well as larger installations: Identify renewable energy targets and storage, as well as associated infrastructure.
+Accelerate permitting for large scale-projects Require solar and batteries for large- scale developments Requi Require solar systems in the HPDS Enable LICs for solar projects Incorporate solar gardens into secondary plans and site plans 14 Clean heat Include policies that enable clean heat supply, provide an orderly transition for fossil fuels and require low These policies enable a systematic and equitable transition to emissions heating, minimizing financial losses and stranded assets: carbon or zero emissions technologies.
+Designate areas that provide spatial context for decarbonizing heat with relevant requirements Require heat pump replacement in a Building Condition By-Law or Heat Protection By-Law Require neighbourhood energy plans for secondary plans and site plans